BSO

 More About the Pioneer Valley Guru

 From time to time people send me stuff about Michael Metelica Rapunzel and the Brotherhood of the Spirit, the mystical cult whose dramatic rise in the 1970's and fall in the 1980's had a profound effect on the entire Pioneer Valley.
-I myself once visited there, and recently someone sent me this testimonial of their own experiences among the Brotherhood.
+I myself once visited there, and recently Howard Crise sent me this testimonial of their own experiences among the Brotherhood.

 Brotherhood of the Spirit was a rural commune in Western Massachusetts.
 Michael Metelica, a young man with flowing blond hair and penetrating eyes, was the leader of the Brotherhood.
 Like Manson, Lyman, and many another less publicized latter-day shaman, Michael exuded a charisma that the drug-zonked, the suicidal and the chronically inept find irresistible in their flight from the ugly realities of war, overpopulation and pollution.
 What seemed to distinguish Michael is that he showed the courage of his convictions at such an early age.
 In the spring of his seventeenth year, he founded the Brotherhood.